vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 By his chanting he enchants the hearts of his audience with sweet intonations, evoking as it were, the tinkling of the anklets of Sarasvatī, as she presents herself in his mouth, while it seems as if, by the sparkling of his teeth, he whitewashes the ink-stained syllables and worships the book with showers of white flowers.
 9

-8 Hars.adeva’s Ratnāvalī (eḍCappeller) p.
+8 Hars.adeva’s Ratnāvalī (ed.
+Cappeller) p.
 327.

 9 This is a coalescence of two passages, SP 1.4–13 and HC 3 p.
 137 f.